-The above grants of restricted shares were subsequently adjusted to reflect Limited Brands' special dividend on December 22, 2004.
+The grants in fiscal 2004 and 2003 were subsequently adjusted to reflect Limited Brands' special dividend on December 22, 2004.

 Dividends will not be paid or accrue with respect to shares of restricted stock or restricted stock units until such shares vest.